CQCL/hugr/specification/hugr.md

 #### Extension Implementation

-To strike a balance then, every resource provides a YAML declaration of its operations, where each specifies its type by one of two methods:
+To strike a balance then, every resource provides YAML that declares its opaque types and a number of named **OpDef**s (operation-definitions), which may be polymorphic in type.
+Each OpDef specifies one of two methods for how the type of individual operations is computed:

 1. A type scheme is included in the YAML, to be processed by a "type scheme interpreter" that is built into tools that process the HUGR.